Representing polynomial of ST-CONNECTIVITY: Introduction

-In this paper we study the representing polynomials of the Boolean functions corresponding to certain graph connectivity problems.
+We now give a more technical overview of problems that we study and our results.
 Every Boolean function $f:\{0,1\}^n\to\{0,1\}$ can be expressed as a real multilinear polynomial in a unique way.
 We will refer to it as the representing polynomial of the Boolean function.
-Such polynomial is often used to estimate various complexity measures of a Boolean function, or to construct an algorithm related to it.
-Some fine examples of such applications can be found in the textbook \cite{ODonnell2014}.
+Such a polynomial is often used to estimate various complexity measures of a Boolean function, or to construct an algorithm related to it.

-The representing polynomials are often studied in the Fourier basis in which the bits $0$ and $1$ are replaced by values $1$ and $-1$ respectively, in particular the cited textbook mostly deals with the these polynomials in the Fourier basis.
-However, we will concentrate on these polynomials in the standard, $\{0,1\}$ basis, using approach similar to the one employed by Beniamini and Nisan in the recent papers \cite{BeniaminiNissan2020,Beniamini2020} involving lattices, their M\"obius functions and convex polytopes.
+The representing polynomials are often studied in the Fourier basis in which the bits $0$ and $1$ are replaced by values $1$ and $-1$, respectively.
+In particular, the cited textbook mostly deals with these polynomials in the Fourier basis.
+However, we will concentrate on these polynomials in the standard, $\{0,1\}$ basis, using approach similar to the one employed by Beniamini and Nisan in the recent papers \citep{BeniaminiNissan2020,Beniamini2020} involving lattices, their M\"obius functions and convex polytopes.

-The Boolean functions we mainly deal with in this paper are the ones corresponding to the directed acyclic graph connectivity (\dc) problems.
-In such problem, the input bits correspond to the edges of a given directed acyclic graph, denoting presence ($1$) or absence ($0$) of the edge, and the Boolean function is equal to $1$ iff there is a path (consisting of present edges) from a starting vertex (source) to a final vertex (sink).
-Some examples of such problems with interesting connections are the one where the graph is the Boolean hypercube (which is related to the Travelling Salesman Problem, see, e.g., \cite{ABIKPV2019}), and the one where the graph is two-dimensional grid (which is related to the Edit Distance problem, see, e.g., \cite{ABIKKPSSV2020}).
+In this paper we deal with Boolean functions corresponding to the problem of \stc\ in acyclic quivers (\dc).
+In such a problem, the input bits correspond to the arcs of a given acyclic quiver, denoting presence ($1$) or absence ($0$) of an arc, and the Boolean function is equal to $1$ iff there is a path (consisting of present arcs) from a starting vertex $s$ (source) to a final vertex $t$ (sink).
+Instances of such problems are found in the Travelling Salesman Problem, where the graph is the Boolean hypercube (see, e.g., \citet{ABIKPV2019}), and in the Edit Distance problem where the graph is a two-dimensional grid and the task is to determine the shortest distance (see, e.g., \citet{ABIKKPSSV2020}).

-\dc\ Boolean functions are monotone.
-In Section~\ref{sec:repmon} we show that the coefficients of the representing polynomial of any monotone Boolean function are the values of the M\"obius function (with minus sign) of the poset of its unions of prime implicants (Theorem~\ref{thm:poly}).
-We also characterize the posets obtainable as such unions of prime implicants: they are exactly the finite atomistic lattices (Proposition~\ref{prop:atomnec} and Theorem~\ref{thm:atomsuff}).
+Boolean functions corresponding to $\dc$ are monotone.
+In Section~\ref{sec:repmon} we show that the coefficients of the representing polynomial of any monotone Boolean function are the values of the M\"obius function (with minus sign) of the poset of unions of its prime implicants (Theorem~\ref{thm:poly}).
+This generalizes the corresponding result by \citet[Proposition~3.4]{BeniaminiNissan2020}.
+We also characterize the posets obtainable as unions of prime implicants: they are exactly the finite atomistic lattices (Proposition~\ref{prop:atomnec} and Theorem~\ref{thm:atomsuff}).